Federal judge extends block on Biden’s student debt forgiveness plan

 Hall first issued a temporary restraining order against Biden’s debt plan on Sept.
 5, shortly after the states sued.

-Biden’s plan would have forgiven student debt for four groups of borrowers: those who owed more than they originally took out, people who’ve been in repayment already for decades, students from schools with a low financial-value and those who qualify for loan forgiveness under an existing program but haven’t applied.
+Biden’s plan would have forgiven student debt for four groups of borrowers: those who owed more than they originally took out, people who’ve been in repayment already for decades, students from schools with a low financial value and those who qualify for loan forgiveness under an existing program but haven’t applied.

 As many as 3 in 4 federal student loan holders were expected to benefit from the policy, when included with the Biden administration’s previous debt relief efforts, according to an estimate by the Center for American Progress.
 Over the summer, the Biden administration emailed millions of student loan borrowers, alerting them that the debt forgiveness was on the way.

 During the presidential debate on Sept.
-10, former President Donald Trump likened Democratic nominee and Vice President Kamala Harris’s promise to protect the right to abortion in the U.S. to Democrats’ vows to cancel student debt.
+10, former President Donald Trump likened Democratic nominee and Vice President Kamala Harris’ promise to protect the right to abortion in the U.S. to Democrats’ vows to cancel student debt.

 “It’s just talk,” Trump said.
 “You know what it reminds me of?
 When they said they’re going to get student loans terminated and it ended up being a total catastrophe.”